OpenIxia/gcp-cloudlens/DEPLOY.md

 -   Setting up a sample tool (ntopng) that you can use to monitor traffic

--   Integrate the sensor into your application by using Docker
+-   Integrate the CloudLens Agents into your application workloads

 -   Creating a tool group that contains the ntopng instance

 -   Creating an instance group that contains your application instances

-You can run through the wizard, or skip it and re-run it at a later time.

-After you login and the project wizard displays, choose one:

--   Run the through the wizard and create your projects

--   Skip the wizard and create your project manually, or perform other tasks
+In this guide we are going to skip the wizard.
+For Google Cloud deployments, it is recommended to leverage GCP Packet Mirror service instead of integrating CloudLens Agents into application workloads.

 ## Launching sensors